jwulf0/astro-uri-decode-bug-minimal/README.md

 * npm install
 * npm run dev
 * visit `localhost:3000`
-* Enter any value containing the `%` character and submit the form.
+* try both of the links

 You will see a `URI malformed` with reference to a line where `decodeURIComponent` is called.